jeffreybergier/Previous-Fork/readme.previous.txt

   > Fixes bug that prevented sound recording on newer versions of macOS.
   > Fixes bug that caused NeXTdimension window to start with wrong size.
   > Fixes bug in low-pass filter that could cause audible noise.

+Previous v2.8 (unreleased):
+  > Adds support for showing the main window if an alert occurs.
+  > Adds support for creating block and character specials via NFS.
+  > Adds support for setting up DNS from the internal NetInfo server.
+  > Improves SCSI controller emulation to pass diagnostic tests.
+  > Improves accuracy of SCSI command and error condition handling.
+  > Improves accuracy of Real Time Clock chip.
+  > Improves accuracy of Ethernet DMA channel.
+  > Fixes bug that caused endless loop after STOP instruction.
+  > Fixes bug that prevented correct detection of network interface.
+  > Fixes bug that could lead to incorrect SCSI controller detection.
+  > Fixes bug in SCSI DMA channel that could cause incomplete transfers.
+  > Fixes bug that broke networking on 32-bit host platforms.

  7) Running Previous